YPares/arpligner/README.md

 track, one being configured as the "Global chord track", and the other ones as "Pattern tracks".
 MIDI channels no longer matter in that mode.

-Single-instance has the advantage of requiring a bit less CPU and RAM.
+Multi-channel has the advantage of requiring a bit less CPU and RAM.
 Multi-instance has the advantage of alleviating MIDI routing configuration in your DAW, and is not limited by the number of MIDI channels.